chili-chips-ba/openPCIE/README.md

  - [x] ✔ Create requirements document.
  - [x] ✔ Select components.
 Schematic and PCB layout design.
- - [ ] Review and iterate design to ensure robust operation at 5GHz, possibly using openEMS for simulation of high-speed traces.
+ - [x] ✔ Review and iterate design to ensure robust operation at 5GHz, possibly using openEMS for simulation of high-speed traces.
  - [ ] Manufacture prototype.
 Debug and bringup, using AMD-proprietary on-chip IBERT IP core to assess Signal Integrity.
  - [ ] Produce second batch that includes all improvements.
 Distribute it, and release design files with full documentation.